-- "Step inside the LX 570 and you'll find a cabin that's every bit as stylish as any Lexus sedan.
-Supple leather upholstery for each of the eight seating positions is complemented by wood accents, and this luxury lounge effect is amplified by the LX 570's comprehensive array of standard and optional features." -- Edmunds
+- "Step inside the LX 570 and you'll find a cabin that's every bit as stylish as any Lexus sedan." -- Edmunds (2013)

-The 2013 Lexus LX 570 comes with a nine-speaker stereo, satellite radio, navigation, a USB port, Bluetooth, a backup camera and four-zone automatic climate control.
-Major options include a 19-speaker Mark Levinson surround-sound audio system, a rear-seat entertainment system with dual screens, wide-view front and side cameras and adaptive cruise control.
+The LX 570 comes standard with a nine-speaker stereo, navigation with an 8-inch touch screen, satellite radio, HD Radio, Bluetooth, a USB port, four-zone climate control and a backup camera.
+Options include a 19-speaker Mark Levinson stereo system, a rear-seat entertainment system, wide-view front and side cameras and adaptive cruise control.

 - "Unlike most other 3rd-row seats, those in the LX 570 do not fold forward but to the sides.
 This creates a flat load floor, but eats up valuable room on the sides." -- Kelley Blue Book